MorphaxTheDeveloper/egeakman/egeakman_resume.md

 **Here is a link to the app's repository: <https://github.com/Antalya-ISAS/tcgrida-app>**

+### Python Documentation Turkish Translation

+I think localization is a great way to reach people from different cultures and communities.
+With this motto, I voluntarily started the first Turkish translation project for the official Python Documentation.
+At first, I gathered a team of 10 people, mostly friends from my school, who were into technology and Python.
+Now there are many people whom I've never seen in real life contributing to this project.

+**Here is a link to the translation's repository: <https://github.com/python-docs-tr/python-docs-tr>**

 ### Created a vision processing framework for object detection

 **FRC Team 7672 Scorpions Robotics - Istanbul** **April 2021 to Present**

-I created an open-source vision processing framework using Haar Cascades for detecting and tracking specified objects.
+I created an open-source vision processing framework using Haar Cascades and machine learning for detecting and tracking specified objects.
 The framework is based on the [OpenCV](https://opencv.org/) library and Python.

-**Here is a link to the framework's repository: <https://github.com/Scorpions-Robotics/vision-2021>**
+**Here is a link to the framework's repository: <https://github.com/Scorpions-Robotics/vision-2022>**

 ### Participating in FIRST Robotics Competition as Vice-Captain